Living in Full Even With Pain Study (LIFE)

 Primary Mechanism Variable

-Change in non-judgment will be measured with items from the Pain-Related Cognitive Process Questionnaire (PCPQ) Non-Judgmental Scale.
-When assessed via phone, the full 6-item scale will be used while only four items are used in the EMA.
+Change in non-judgment will be measured with 4 items from the Pain-Related Cognitive Process Questionnaire (PCPQ) Non-Judgmental Scale.
 Items will be averaged for a mean score from 0-4.
 Higher mean PCPQ scores indicate higher frequencies of using the adaptive cognitive process of non-judgment in responding to pain.
+For the EMA data, slopes (reported unit of measure) were calculated by computing the linear regression slopes, which are equivalent in meaning and magnitude to change scores.

 Primary Mechanism Variable